dylanlikelihood/My-Statistical-Reading-List/README.md

 If I can offer any advice, I would say, get really comfortable with Mathematics and Computer Science.
 I've met too many students who fall behind in this major because they didn't have a strong enough Math and/or Computer Science background.

-With my recommendations, I've decided to keep it to one book for the main statistical sections.
-Any additional book I will leave it at the end of this document (with some exceptions)

 ---

 # For the Casual Reader